foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 Stars ignite behind my eyes
 Bright life flows out
 Cauterise the wound you left
+Curse the prison of the flesh

+Blue lights flashing
+Another unfamiliar ceiling

+The air is thick with life preserved

 If you can speak, then I'm dumb
 Marching to the dull hum
 of bright fluorescent lights

-An unfamiliar ceiling

 Purge the poison
 Tear the flesh
-Your fingertips stained red
+Your fingertips are red
+Bright life flows out

 # Ik maak u kapot (ma dan in't engels)
 Bare knuckle